Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 Quality Materials

-The best tents for camping use quality materials.
+The top tents for camping use quality materials.
 Look for tents made of nylon or canvas and avoid polyester, which is a cheaper material.

 Storage Pockets

-If you’re anything like me, lots of storage pockets will enhance your camping experience.
+If you’re anything like me, plentiful storage pockets will enhance your camping experience.

 Most family tents come with *some* storage, but the best ones will have storage galore, including a gear loft on the ceiling.